-ENGLISH AS A SECOND LANGUAGE 043 - 3 Units ESL Listening/Speaking, Level 4
+ENGLISH AS A SECOND LANGUAGE 043 - 3 Units ESL Listening/Speaking, Level 4 speaking, and pronunciation.

-Advisories: ESL 031 and/or concurrent enrollment in ESL 041 and/or ESL 042 An intermediate discrete-skills course designed to give intensive practice in listening, speaking, and pronunciation.
 Students will engage in group discussions and give informal reports in response to TV, video, films and academic lectures on concrete topics.
 Stress on recognizing differences between formal and informal diction, on differentiating voice patterns and cues in meaning, on using idiomatic prepositions correctly, and on developing English rhythm and intonation patterns.
 Lecture.
 Credit/no credit only.
 Not transferable, not degree applicable.